-With regard to TV penetration in Hungary, a development curve similar to that of the US can be observed.
+With regard to tv penetration in Hungary, a development curve similar to that of the US can be observed.
 There was a time delay of only nine years, but the maximum penetration level in Hungary was also achieved roughly within 20 years, similar to the US.
-No detailed statistics have yet been published on the penetration of color TV in Hungary.
-Color TV broadcasting on an experimental basis started around 1968, while in the US this stage was reached in the late 1950s.
-The US color TV market penetration curve closely follows that for radio and black and white TV services, as can be seen from Figure 2.
+No detailed statistics have yet been published on the penetration of color tv in Hungary.
+Color tv broadcasting on an experimental basis started around 1968, while in the US this stage was reached in the late 1950s.
+The US color tv market penetration curve closely follows that for radio and black and white tv services, as can be seen from Figure 1.
 In 1980, the level of penetration in the US had reached 80%, making it one of the few countries where a full penetration has been achieved.
-If the Hungarian color TV curve follows the same pattern to 1980 this would be around 15%, and this, we believe, is not very far away from the truth.
-This rather long explanation was needed in order to introduce Figure 6, which shows the number of TV sets per 1000 population in relation to the "richness" of the country -- the GNP per capita, again expressed in constant 1958 US dollars.
-The curve has two different parts: part 1, in the region of lower GNP per capita (this is the region of developing countries), shows a stronger dependence of TV sets on the GNP per capita figure.
+If the Hungarian color tv curve follows the same pattern to 1980 this would be around 15%, and this, we believe, is not very far away from the truth.
+This rather long explanation is needed in order to introduce Figure 5, which shows the number of tv sets per 1000 population in relation to the wealth of the country - the GNP per capita, again expressed in constant 1958 US dollars.
+The curve has two different parts: part 1, in the region of lower GNP per capita (this is the region of developing countries), shows a stronger dependence of tv sets on the GNP per capita figure.
 This first phase changes rather rapidly.
-In part 2 of the curve (representing developed countries) practically all households can afford to buy TV sets, and have already done so.
-The question in the higher GNP per capita region is whether families should buy their second and third TV sets or not, and what to do with the first one.
-In the US and Canada, most households have second and third TV sets.
-This situation is obviously connected with the average housing style (large family houses) of these countries, and the fact that used TV sets have practically no resale value.
+In part 2 of the curve (representing developed countries), practically all households can afford to buy ty sets, and have already done so.
+The question in the higher GNP per capita region is whether families should buy their second and third tv sets or not, and what to do with the first one.
+In the US and Canada, most households have second and third tv sets.
+This situation is obviously connected with the average housing style (large family houses) of these countries, and the fact that used tv sets have practically no resale value.

-With regard to 1W and 2W videotex the main lesson to be learned from the above considerations is as follows.
+With regard to 1W and 2W videotex the main lesson to be learned from the above considerations is as follows:

-The communications infrastructure needed for 1WN and 1WW videotex can be built relatively cheaply and quickly since narrow- and broad-band teletext only require a radio or TV channel, a radio or TV broadcast station, and appropriate TV sets with a teletext decoder, or a personal computer equipped with teletext decoder.
-Since the price of a single teletext decoder is low in comparison with that of a TV set it is expected that all households can buy the necessary equipment in one
+The communications infrastructure needed for 1WN and 1WW videotex can be built relatively cheaply and quickly since narrow- and broad-band teletext only require a radio or tw channel, a radio or tv broadcast station, and appropriate tv sets with a teletext decoder.
+Since the price of a single teletext decoder is low in comparison with that of a tv set, it is expected that all households can buy the necessary equipment in one form, or another, and it is expected that households in developing countries will also be able more and more to have their own teletext-equipped tv sets.
+Thus from this point of view of the developing world, 1WN and 1WW videotex should become more viable and, we believe, be of greater importance in the domestic and small business market than 2W videotex, as we will show below.